orthanc-mirrors/orthanc-book/Sphinx/source/plugins/osimis-webviewer.rst

 The Osimis Web viewer is part of the `Windows installers
 <https://www.orthanc-server.com/download-windows.php>`__.

-For GNU/Linux users, you'll find it in the :ref:`osimis/orthanc
+For GNU/Linux users, you'll find it in the :ref:`orthancteam/orthanc
-<docker-osimis>` Docker images or you can download precompiled LSB
+<docker-orthancteam>` Docker images or you can download precompiled LSB
 (Linux Standard Base) binaries `here
 <https://orthanc.uclouvain.be/downloads/linux-standard-base/osimis-web-viewer/index.html>`__.